envisioning/vocab/vocab/Universality.md

 ---
 category: CORE, MATH
+generality:
+- 0.977
+- 0.965
+- 0.953
+- 0.941
+- 0.929
+- 0.917
+- 0.905
 slug: universality
 summary: Concept that certain computational systems can simulate any other computational system, given the correct inputs and enough time and resources.
 title: Universality
 ---